CCKJon/cookbook/frontend/JOURNAL.md

 - reviews should appear on the recipe page itself along with a rating
 - reviews authored by a user should show up in their private dashboard
+- reviews should show an average of the aggregate score

 - [x] AI recipe generator
 - [ ] Work on integrating the AI recipe to the cookbook app